Niue: Culture

 Niue is the birthplace of New Zealand artist and writer John Pule.
 Author of The Shark That Ate the Sun, he also paints tapa cloth inspired designs on canvas.
 In 2005, he co-wrote Hiapo: Past and Present in Niuean Barkcloth, a study of a traditional Niuean artform, with Australian writer and anthropologist Nicholas Thomas.
-Matafetu Smith founded the first Niuean women's weaving group in Auckland.

 Taoga Niue is a new Government Department responsible for the preservation of culture, tradition and heritage.
 Recognising its importance, the Government has added Taoga Niue as the sixth pillar of the Niue Integrated Strategic Plan (NISP).

 Media

 Niue has two broadcast outlets, Television Niue and Radio Sunshine, managed and operated by the Broadcasting Corporation of Niue, and one newspaper, the Niue Star.